Before you install...

 Tableau Prep Conductor is one of the process on Tableau Server.
 It runs a flow, checks connection credentials, and sends alerts if a flow fails.
 Tableau Prep Conductor leverages the scheduling and tracking functionality of Tableau Server so you can automate running flows to update the flow output instead of logging into Tableau Prep Builder to manually run individual flows as your data changes.

-Tableau Prep Conductor is licensed separately and is available through the Data Management Add-on license.
-For more information on Tableau Prep Conductor licensing, see Licensing Tableau Prep Conductor.
+Tableau Prep Conductor is licensed separately and is available through the Data Management license.
+For more information on Tableau Prep Conductor licensing, see License Data Management.

-It is recommended that you enable Tableau Prep Conductor on a dedicated node.
-It is recommended that you enable Tableau Prep Conductor on a dedicated node to run flows.
+We recommend you enable Tableau Prep Conductor on a dedicated node.
 For more information:

-If you are installing a new Tableau Server, see Installing Tableau Server with Prep Conductor.
+If you are installing a new Tableau Server, see Step 1 (New Install): Install Tableau Server with Tableau Prep Conductor.

-If you are adding Tableau Prep Conductor to an existing installation of Tableau Server, see Add Tableau Prep Conductor to your Tableau Server Installation.
+If you are adding Tableau Prep Conductor to an existing installation of Tableau Server, see Step 1 (Existing Install): Enable Tableau Prep Conductor.

 Make sure that your environment also meets the following additional requirements: